LieuweJ/tic-tac-dojo/NOTES.md

 - R: Use a type for the board, other than string

 🚧 WIP
+- R: Refactor Game.ts: Rename file and move types to different file.

 ⚠️ TODO
-- Game asks players to move until tie or won.
+- Game asks players to move until won.
+- Game asks players to move until tie.

 🅿️ PARKED